mongodb/specifications/source/connection-string/connection-string-spec.rst

 - 2017-01-09: In Userinfo section, clarify that percent signs must be encoded.
 - 2016-07-22: In Port section, clarify that zero is not an acceptable port.
+- 2017-06-10: In Userinfo section, require username and password to be fully URI encoded, not just "%", "@", and ":".
+In Auth Database, list the prohibited characters.
+In Reference Implementation, split at the first "/", not the last.